 6. Write down your core values.

-Your core values are the things that you believe in.
+Your core values are the things that are most important to you.
 They are influenced by society, your surroundings, and what resonates with you personally.

-Values are crucial because they influence your behavior, decisions, and personality.
+Values are important because they influence your behavior, decisions, and personality.
 They also help you prioritize the things that you hold near and dear to your heart.

 To find out what your core values are, ask yourself the following questions: